City-to-city learning lab

 Urban areas are human-environment systems that depend fundamentally on ecosystems.
 The ecosystem services and nature-based solutions concepts have been proposed as new approaches for recognizing the dependence of human societies and their development on natural systems.
 Hopes for these concepts extend to a broadening of the focus upon the fundamental human relationship with nature and creating multiple benefits, such as human well-being, biodiversity and climate adaptation.

 Consequently, sustainable urban development requires an understanding of the management of urban ecosystem services and its integration (or mainstreaming) in urban planning and governance.
 Ecosystem services implementation and mainstreaming has to take place at municipal level where international and national legislation and policies have to be translated into practice.
-However, ecosystem-based planning and associated governance is a challenging endeavor.
+However, nature/ecosystem-based planning and associated governance is a challenging endeavor.
 Reasons include the fact that the ecosystem services and nature-based solution concepts were developed on an academic and theoretical level, and have (at least the former) a focus on the human-environment system and not upon existing administrative and political structures or societal institutions and processes.
-Accordingly, knowledge on associated governance processes that have the potential to support ecosystem-(or nature-)based planning and adaptation through (increased) involvement of internal and external stakeholders is scarce and fragmented.
+Accordingly, knowledge on associated governance processes that have the potential to support nature/ecosystem-based planning and adaptation through (increased) involvement of internal and external stakeholders is scarce and fragmented.

 Project period and funding agency